 0:00 – Gather laundry & sort into lights and darks.
 Start first load of laundry in washing machine.
 Fill kitchen sink with hot, soapy water.

-0:05 – Prep 10 freezer meals, using instructions found HERE (for plan 1) or HERE (for plan 2).
+0:05 – Prep 10 freezer meals, using instructions/recipes for any of our 10 Meals in an Hour posts Here.
 While you are prepping your meals, have your kids pick out their clothes for each day of the week and/or tidy their rooms.

 1:05 – Wipe down kitchen counters.
 Transfer first load of laundry into the dryer and start second load of laundry in washing machine.